Netflix/dispatch/docs/admin-guide/administration/plugins/configuring-slack.md

 ### Interactivity

 To enable Dispatch to generate interactive components such as dialogs and modals, ensure that the `Request URL` points to the events action API endpoint of the Dispatch server at `/api/v1/<organization>/events/slack/action`.
+Replace `<organization>` with your organization's name.
+The default one is `default`.

 ### Slash Commands